 The country’s new tourism slogan is Incredible India.
 I’ve seen it in travel magazine ads and on TV for the past couple of years.
 It wasn’t until I visited that I truly got it.

 “This guy could kill us, take all of our stuff, dump us and no one would ever find our bodies.”
 Even while saying this to Andrew, in the back of our cab, I was oddly zen about the whole situation.
 Andrew merely nodded in agreement.
 He too was decidedly blasé about our impending doom.

 Despite being India’s 3rd most populated city, Bangalore is not typically on the tourist trail.
 That doesn’t mean you should overlook it as a place to visit.
-Andrew and I were lucky to get a unique insight into this modern city, by spending a week living with our Indian friends.
-Having our very own local guides gave us an inside scoop on everything Bangalore has to offer.

 For many, Goa, India still conjures up images of hippies, all-night raves, drugs and drunken debauchery.
 This side of Goa still exists, or so I’m told, but it’s certainly not the Goa we experienced.
 For us, Goa was a place of laid-back relaxation, fresh seafood and drinks on endless sandy beaches.
 In a word, Goa was restorative, but not without its own lessons on surrendering to India.

 Our luxury experience at the Taj Kumarakom Hotel in Kerala, India was a resort stay we’ll never forget.